 What is the initial treatment?

 It is often not possible to differentiate between bursitis and tendinitis however the treatment is the same.

 - Anti-inflammatory drugs should be used and may be all that is required.

 - Graduated exercises- these can be found at

 - Local injection of local anaesthetic and steroid often settle the acute episode.

 If initial treatment doesn’t work, what’s next?

 If the symptoms persist despite conservative treatment the shoulder will be re-examined to exclude a rotator cuff tear.
-It may be necessary to perform an arthroscopic subacromial decompression (acromioplasty) in which the undersurface of the acromion is shaved to prevent it rubbing on the rotator cuff.
+It may be necessary to perform an arthroscopic subacromial decompression (acromioplasty) in which the undersurface of the acromion is shaved to prevent it rubbing on the rotator cuff although this is uncommon.